tropicbliss/Custom_ROM_Building_Guide/README.md

 ## Requirements And Setting Up

 Click this link [here](https://source.android.com/setup/build/requirements) from the official AOSP website to see if your computer meets the hardware and software requirements needed to build ROMs.
 Also, click this link [here](https://source.android.com/setup/build/initializing) to set up your build environment properly.
-Since the latest versions of Android have the OpenJDK bundled together with the files provided by Google to build Android, you most likely do not have to install Java.
+I personally use a Ubuntu Server 18.04 build server, as it is minimalistic and contains the OpenJDK 8 package.
+I heavily recommend Ubuntu 18.04 or any version higher that contains the OpenJDK 8 package in its repo by default.
 It is possible to build ROMs in macOS, but this guide is targeted specifically for Linux users.

 ## How To Build Stock AOSP ROMs